RA-Company/ctd/README.md

 GetChannels retrieves a list of channels from the Chat2Desk API.
 It uses the Channels method to fetch the channels and handles errors.
 If the response status is not "success", it logs an error and returns nil.
-It returns a pointer to a slice of ChannelItem, which contains the channels.
+It returns a slice of ChannelItem, which contains the channels.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.